python-ellar/ellar/docs/templating/staticfiles.md

 This approach allows for clear organization and separation of static assets, making it more manageable in a large project.

-In our previous project, within the `dogs` module folder, we can create a following directories, `my_static/dogs`.
+In our previous project, within the `car` module folder, we can create a following directories, `my_static/car`.
-Inside this folder `my_static/dogs`, we can create a file named `example.txt`.
+Inside this folder `my_static/car`, we can create a file named `example.txt`.
-This allows us to keep all of the static files related to the dogs module organized in one location `my_static`.
+This allows us to keep all of the static files related to the car module organized in one location `my_static`.

-Next, we tell `DogModule` about our static folder.
+Next, we tell `CarModule` about our static folder.

 ```python
 # project_name/apps/car/module.py